FeelingFun/sxtools/README.md

 Copies the contents and the blend mode of a layer to another layer.

 ### Assign to Crease Set
-The tool supports a workflow where creasing is limited to five values.
+The tool supports a workflow where creasing is limited to five sets.
 This section provides quick creasing assignment buttons.
-Note that the crease sets are **adaptive**, meaning the value of each crease set depends on the subdivision level of the object.
+Note that the crease set values are **adaptive**, meaning the value of each crease set depends on the subdivision level of the object.
 This is to provide four different levels of creasing to any subdivision level.
-By default the crease values are absolute, and only work properly on a single chosen subdivision level.
+By default Maya treats crease values as absolute, and this tends to only work properly on a single (reasonably high or adaptive) subdivision level.

 ### Swap Layer Sets
 Create and switch between parallel layer stacks.
-Allows for creation of color variants that are more extensive than simple re-paletted elements.
+Allows for creation of color variants that are more extensive than simple Master Palette swaps.
+Whereas a the Master Palette allows for the object to have color variations, Layer Sets allow for a single object to additionally have multiple layer masks and different material channels.

 ### Create Skinning Mesh
-If you wish to use blend shapes and bind the mesh to a skeleton, do not use the vertex-colored object directly.
-The tool creates a separate mesh for deformations, and merges data from the colored and skinned meshes for export.
+If you wish to use blend shapes and bind the mesh to a skeleton, **do not use deformation tools on the vertex-colored object**.
+The tool creates a separate mesh for deformations, and merges data from the colored and skinned meshes together for export.

 ### Export Flags
 The Static Vertex Colors flag simply adds a boolean to the object for export.
 This can be useful if your game supports dynamic palette changes.